sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 – Not allowed.
 -   1 (default) – Allowed.

-<a href="" id="settings-allowset24hourclock"></a>**Settings/AllowSet24HourClock**
-<p style="margin-left: 20px">Allows IT Admins to set 24 hour clock as the default in Time & Language Settings.

-<p style="margin-left: 20px">The following list shows the supported values:

--   0 – Not allowed.
--   1 (default) – Allowed.

 <a href="" id="settings-allowsigninoptions"></a>**Settings/AllowSignInOptions**
 > [!NOTE]
 > This policy is only enforced in Windows 10 for desktop and not supported in Windows 10 Mobile.